Georg Christoph Lichtenberg: Life

-In 1769 he became extraordinary professor of physics, and six years later ordinary professor.
+In 1769, he became extraordinary professor of physics, and six years later ordinary professor.
 He held this post till his death.
 Invited by his students, he visited England twice, from Easter to early Summer 1770 and from August 1774 to Christmas 1775, where he was received cordially by George III and Queen Charlotte.
 He led the King through the royal observatory in Richmond, upon which the king proposed that he become professor of philosophy.
 He also met with participants of Cook's voyages.
 Great Britain impressed him, and he subsequently became a well-known Anglophile.

 One of the first scientists to introduce experiments with apparatus in their lectures, Lichtenberg was a popular and respected figure in contemporary European intellectual circles.
 He was one of the first to introduce Benjamin Franklin's lightning rod to Germany by installing such devices in his house and garden sheds.
 He maintained relations with most of the great figures of that era, including Goethe and Kant.
 In 1784, Alessandro Volta visited Göttingen especially to see him and his experiments.
 Mathematician Karl Friedrich Gauss sat in on his lectures.

+Alexander von Humboldt was a student of Lichtenberg in Göttingen.

 In 1793, he was elected a member of the Royal Society.

 Lichtenberg was prone to procrastination.
 He failed to launch the first hydrogen balloon.
 He always dreamed of writing a novel à la Fielding's Tom Jones, but never finished more than a few pages.

+Philosophically Lichtenberg was most influenced by Baruch Spinoza and Immanuel Kant, the latter of which he exchanged letters with.

 Lichtenberg became a hunchback as a child owing to a malformation of his spine suffered from a fall.
 This left him unusually short, even by 18th-century standards.
 Over time, this malformation grew worse, ultimately affecting his breathing.

 Personal life

 In 1777, he met Maria Stechard, then aged 13, who lived with the professor permanently after 1780.
 She died in 1782.
 Their relationship was made into a novel by Gert Hofmann, which was translated by his son Michael Hofmann into English with the title Lichtenberg and the Little Flower Girl.

-In 1783, the following year, Lichtenberg met Margarethe Kellner (1768–1848).
+In 1783, the year after Stechard's death, Lichtenberg met Margarethe Kellner (1768–1848).
 He married her in 1789, to give her a pension, as he thought he was to die soon.
-They had six children and she outlived him by 49 years.
+They had six children: Georg Christoph Lichtenberg (1786–1845), Louise Wilhelmina Lichtenberg (1789–1802), Agnes Lichtenberg (1793–1820), Augusta Friederike Lichtenberg (1795–1837), Heinrich August Lichtenberg (1797–1836) and Christian Wilhelm Lichtenberg (1799–1860), and she outlived him by 49 years.

 In 1799, Lichtenberg died in Göttingen after a short illness at the age of 56.

+Brothers and sisters

+Lichtenberg had 17 brothers and sisters, most of whom died in infancy.